OREL-group/Project-Management-FA-24/FINAL PAPERS/Pavithra_Ramakrishnan_FinalPaper.md

 ---

 ### References

-Developers, T. (2022). *TensorFlow*.
-Zenodo.
+Journyx.
+(2023, May 3).
+Can project management be automated?
+Journyx. https://journyx.com/resources/blog/can-project-management-be-automated/
-Faridoon, A., & Imran, M. (2021). *Big Data Storage Tools Using NoSQL Databases*.
-Computing & Informatics.
+Faridoon, A., & Imran, M. (2021).
+Big data storage tools using NoSQL databases and their applications in various domains: A systematic review.
+Computing and Informatics, 40(3), 489-521. https://doi.org/10.31577/cai_2021_3_489
-Lenarduzzi, V., et al. (2021). *Technical Debt Prioritization*.
-Journal of Systems and Software.
+Lenarduzzi, V., Besker, T., Taibi, D., & Martini, A., & Arcelli Fontana, F. (2021).
+A systematic literature review on Technical Debt prioritization: Strategies, processes, factors, and tools.
+Journal of Systems and Software, 171, 110827. https://doi.org/10.1016/j.jss.2020.110827